Skip to content

 6. Service Provider Oversight

 Select and retain service providers that maintain appropriate safeguards.
-Contracts with vendors who access client data must include provisions requiring them to protect that data.
-You must also verify compliance with those provisions on a regular basis.
+Contracts with vendors who access client data must include provisions requiring them to protect that data according to standards at least equivalent to your own.
+You must verify compliance with those provisions on a regular basis — not simply trust that vendors are compliant.

 7. Program Updates